Home of the Underdogs: Hotud.org

 In early 2009, Home of the Underdogs had difficulty maintaining funding for its hosting duties, which led to the website's shutdown.
 As the database of HOTU was released under a CC BY-NC-SA Creative Commons license in March 2009, a team had been able to rehost the website as hotud.org by September 2009.
 At the same time, the site established a partnership with GOG.com, a digital storefront that offered digital rights management-free games, to promote and offer some of the classic games that Underdogs had through GOG.com.
 Despite difficulties with providing direct access to abandonware, the new maintainers tried to reproduce the site's databases and reviews for these early video games.
 The hotud.org site maintainers warned in February 2014 that financing for the servers was becoming difficult and they may need to take it offline.
 Hotud.org went offline in June 2017.

 Homeoftheunderdogs.net

-A new version of the website became available at homeoftheunderdogs.net since September 2009 and remains active as of January 2022.
+A new version of the website became available at homeoftheunderdogs.net from September 2009 and remains active as of January 2022.